juan-instructor/comit-project-milestones/README.md

 1. **Update** your `README` file as needed.
 Ensure the roadmap and other documentation is up to date.

-2. You have designed your database and you can provide some images on the schema of your data
+2. You have designed your database and you can provide some images on the schema of your data.

 ![database designed](./resources/designed.jpg)